chokevin/chokevin.github.io/essays/lettingtoomuchgo.md

 What a mess.
 Everything is compiling, the linter isn't complaining, and yet I'm still seeing the problem.
 Why is the clicking feature's action happening multiple times instead of once?
 I had been looking at a problem in React Native for the past two days at my internship.

+I have dived deep into the code for the hundredth time over the past few days, and I still can't find the error.
+I have tried looking up the problem in multiple ways and Googled my way around every type of situation that I might be looking at with no avail.

 The worst part apart Javascript is that you may never find out where your project's problems lie.
 It could be a spelling error, a wrong function declaration, or swapped code.
 At first when prototyping it can make sense to let a lot of things go.
 We want to see some sort of result as soon as possible.
 Why would we want to deal with all the strict rules of typing languages?
 These are all nice in the beginning, but when the final few tweaks are necessary it's a terrible quality.

 There's so much more checking available to strongly typed languages rather than loosely typed languages.
 Thats where some people praise TypeScript; however, while JavaScript is still the main web development language this problem will continue.
 A lot of people say that TypeScript is also not the greatest at type checking either.